 Being wrongfully arrested can be humiliating and traumatic, but staying calm is crucial.
 Your actions during and after the arrest can strengthen your legal case and protect your rights in court.

-- Invoke Your Right to a Lawyer — Clearly state that you wish to remain silent and want to speak to your lawyer immediately.
+- Invoke your right to a lawyer.
+Clearly state that you wish to remain silent and want to speak to your lawyer immediately.

-- Gather Evidence — Write down every detail about the arrest, including badge numbers, names, and witnesses.
+- Gather evidence.
+Write down every detail about the arrest, including badge numbers, names, and witnesses.
 Keep records of any physical injuries or damage.

-- Seek Medical Help — If you were hurt, get medical treatment and save all documentation.
+- Seek medical help.
+If you were hurt, get medical treatment and save all documentation.

-- Consult a Lawyer — Reach out to an NYC wrongful arrest lawyer quickly to protect your rights and file claims before deadlines expire.
+- Consult a lawyer.
+Reach out to an NYC wrongful arrest lawyer quickly to protect your rights and file claims before deadlines expire.

 Why You Need an NYC False Arrest Lawyer